Majordummo: simple management of small, private mailing lists

 Majordummo is for a very specialised niche.
 As an example, it has no externally-accessible configuration.
 This means that adding or removing people from the mailing list requires editing its configuration file.
 If this sounds like a feature for your purposes, then you might wish to give it a try.
 If this sounds ridiculous, then you may want to try Majordomo instead.

-I wrote this because I wanted something to manage a mailing list for known group of recipients and was put off by the complexity of both Majordomo and Mailman.
-The heyday of mailing lists is long past — I don’t need customisable templates, a Web interface, customisable subject prefixes, or even bounce messages.
+I wrote this because I wanted something to manage a mailing list for known group of recipients and was put off by the complexity of existing options.
+The heyday of mailing lists is long past — I don’t need customisable templates, a Web interface, subject prefixes, or even bounce messages.
 In fact, features are a liability -- aside from being a security risk by increasing attack surface, they require configuration (even to turn off), which is not always easy to get right, and, sometimes, they can increase resource usage.
 A standard Mailman installation, for example, requires a daemon and a website.
 In the best case, if you have minimal needs, you could customise another piece of software to act like Majordummo -- or you could just use Majordummo!